AltmannPeter/wallet-etsi/docs/topic-g.md

 > enable privacy preserving techniques which ensure unlinkability where the electronic attestations of attributes do not require the identification of the wallet user, when presenting attestations or person identification data across different wallet-relying parties. - [CIR 2024/2982](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402982) Article 3, 10

-Topic G lists use cases where ZKP shall be used once available:
+One way to elicit ZKP requirement is thus by analyzing use case where user identification is not required.
+Topic G lists use cases where "ZKP shall be used once available":

 * **Selective disclosure of identity attributes**.
 Use cases where the user needs to prove that they possess a PID or attestation that includes a specific attribute, or a valid predicate of this attribute, without revealing any additional information about their identity may use a ZKP scheme.
 Such a scheme shall provide a proof that:
   1. the PID or attestation includes the revealed attribute (or predicate thereof)